 Scrum was originally defined as an Agile method to manage software development with teams.
-I’ve used Scrum to manage Process Improvement projects, where it turned out to be a real enabler for Continuous Improvement.
+When I worked at Ericsson I used Scrum to manage Process Improvement projects, where it turned out to be a real enabler for Continuous Improvement.

 - Being able to deliver the right products with high quality, using frequent feedback

 - Understanding the strengths & weaknesses of our processes, and the business value